CueChaotic/ProjectQuotient/README.md

 NOTE: All the imagery is AI-generated (including the logo), massive thanks to ChatGPT for all its hard work in that respect, you made me proud.

+## Installation

+No installation required.
+See *Usage* below

+## Usage

+This build for the Project/Quotient website can be rendered using any browser.
+The below desktop browsers are recommended:
+* Chrome
+* Mozilla Firefox
+* Microsoft Edge
+* Safari
+* Opera
+* Opera GX

+Handheld apps: The current build is **not** yet recommended for viewing on Android or Apple handheld devices.

+## Credits

+Build entirely done by Patrick Hammond a.k.a.
+CueChaotic